-We are providing these proxy materials in connection with the solicitation by the Board of Directors of Globus Medical, Inc., a Delaware corporation (the "Company," "Globus," "our," "we," or "us"), of proxies to be voted at our 2013 Annual Meeting of Stockholders (the "Annual Meeting") and at any adjournments or postponements thereof.
-The Annual Meeting will begin at 6:00 p.m., Eastern Time, on Tuesday, June 4, 2013 at our corporate headquarters located at 2560 General Armistead Avenue, Audubon, Pennsylvania 19403.
-The "proxy materials" include this Proxy Statement, our Annual Report on Form 10-K for the year ended December 31, 2012 and, if you are receiving printed copies of the proxy materials by mail, the proxy card.
-We are making these proxy materials available to our stockholders electronically via the Internet beginning on April 25, 2013.
+We are providing these proxy materials in connection with the solicitation by the Board of Directors of Globus Medical, Inc., a Delaware corporation (the "Company," "Globus," "our," "we," or "us"), of proxies to be voted at our 2014 Annual Meeting of Stockholders (the "Annual Meeting") and at any adjournments or postponements thereof.
+The Annual Meeting will begin at 6:00 p.m., Eastern Time, on Thursday, June 5, 2014 at our corporate headquarters located at 2560 General Armistead Avenue, Audubon, Pennsylvania 19403.
+The "proxy materials" include this Proxy Statement, our Annual Report for the year ended December 31, 2013 (including our annual report on Form 10-K) and, if you are receiving printed copies of the proxy materials by mail, the proxy card.
+We are making these proxy materials available to our stockholders electronically via the Internet beginning on April 25, 2014.
 Accordingly, we are mailing to our stockholders of record and beneficial owners a Notice of Internet Availability of Proxy Materials containing instructions on how to access the proxy materials via the Internet and how to vote online.
 As a result, you will not receive a paper copy of the proxy materials unless you request one.
-All stockholders are able to access the proxy materials on a website referred to in the Notice of Internet Availability of Proxy Materials and in this Proxy Statement, and to request to receive a set of the proxy materials by mail or electronically, in either case free of charge.
+All stockholders are able to access the proxy materials on a website referred to in the Notice of Internet Availability of Proxy materials by mail or electronically, in either case free of charge.
 If you would like to receive a paper or electronic copy of the proxy materials, you should follow the instructions for requesting such materials included in the Notice of Internet Availability of Proxy Materials.